 How do you choose the best savings account for your child?
 You should start by looking at options offered by financial institutions that you trust.

 At PSECU, we currently offer a special higher-yield dividend rate for accounts opened for, or owned by, those under the age of 18.
 As with other PSECU savings accounts, a $5 deposit is needed to open the account.
-Then, the account can earn 1.00% Annual Percentage Yield (APY)* on up to $500 in the account.
+Then the account can earn 1.00% Annual Percentage Yield (APY) on savings account balances of up to $500.00.
+If their balance goes above $500.00, the remainder of the balance above $500.00 will earn dividends based on our Regular share rate.
 There is no fee to open the account and no monthly account fees.

 The age of your child determines which types of accounts they’re eligible for.